Summary of Anti Poverty Week in 2015

 The number of activities during the Week has become too large to make reliable estimates of the total number of participants.
 However, several hundred people spoke at activities and many thousands of people participated in them.
 Participants included people from a very wide range of fields, including social welfare, religion, politics, health, education, housing, business, sport, the arts, law and the media.

-Activities were held in each State and Territory.
-About 37% took place in or near the centre of a capital city, 30% in an outer suburb and 33% in a regional city or country town.
+About 36% of the activities during the week took place in or near the centre of a capital city, 29% in an outer suburb and 34% in a regional city or country town.
 Venues for activities included

 - welfare agency, community centre, medical centre, youth centre